-32.5 Where a student is suspected of plagiarism the member of staff shall refer the case to the Head of Department or equivalent (hereinafter referred to as Head of Department) along with all appropriate documentary evidence (the piece of work in question duly marked-up, a copy of the original source of the plagiarism, information on the contribution of the piece of work to the overall assessment, etc).
+- 31.5 Where a student is suspected of plagiarism16 the member of staff shall refer the case to the Head of Department17 or equivalent (hereinafter referred to as Head of Department) along with all appropriate documentary evidence (the piece of work in question duly marked-up, a copy of the original source of the plagiarism, information on the contribution of the piece of work to the overall assessment, etc).
 Any further departmental consideration of that piece of work shall be held in abeyance until the procedures set out below have been completed.
-The student shall be informed in writing that his or her marks have been withheld pending an investigation of suspected plagiarism.

-32.6 The Head of Department shall assess the extent of the suspected plagiarism and, if necessary, consult with the Senior Senate Assessor for Discipline.
+The student shall be informed in writing that his or her marks have been withheld pending an investigation of suspected plagiarism. - 31.6 The Head of Department shall assess the extent of the suspected plagiarism and, if necessary, consult with the Senior Senate Assessor for Discipline.
 The Head of Department will deal with suspected cases that are first offences and not considered to be severe.
-The Head of Department will refer all suspected second offences and cases of severe plagiarism directly to the Clerk of Senate or to the Head of the Senate Office for investigation under the provisions of the Code of Discipline.
+The Head of Department will refer all suspected second offences and cases of severe plagiarism directly to the Clerk of Senate or to the Head of the Senate Office for investigation under the provisions of the Code of Discipline. - 31.7 Whilst there is no definitive list, examples of cases which would be regarded as severe plagiarism include: - (i) any case involving a final year undergraduate or any postgraduate student (taught or research); - (ii) any case of serious and or blatant plagiarism when considered in relation to the student's year of undergraduate study; - (iii) a first offence where a reduction in marks would put at risk the student's degree or direct progression; - (iv) any case, regardless of extent, where it is inappropriate to deal with it within a department.